 Gabriel was inevitably heading towards giant pop stardom.
 Perhaps, it only made sense that the man who had had the attention of 1970s British crowds so glued to him would become an international star.

 Before that, however, he prepared one final work of bizzaro pop brilliance.
-His fourth record in a row not to carry a title, the record nicknamed Security, continued to walk the fine line between accessibility and experimentation.
+His fourth record in a row not to carry a title, the record nicknamed Security or, simply IV, continued to walk the fine line between accessibility and experimentation.

 Having earned considerable praise for his anti-apartheid song Biko, Gabriel’s involvement was now courted by different political causes.
 He entered into a long partnership with Amnesty International.
 He also began to change the focus of his music.
 The British way of life was no longer the primary concern, but the way in which people in less advantageous circumstances carried out their existence.